 When you click on a Course Summary box, you will drill down into the Topics view that shows a summary of performance and completion for the topics in that course.

 In this topics view you have the following:

-Here you can pinpoint which topics the class needs to work on as a whole, and develop topic level individualized learning plans for each student based on their strengths and weaknesses.
+In this view you can pinpoint which topics the class needs to work on as a whole, and which topics each student is struggling with most.
+You can develop topic level individualized learning plans for each student based on their strengths and weaknesses.

-When you click on a topic, you will drill down into the skills covered in that topic.
+When you click on a topic, you will drill down into the Skills view that shows the skills covered in that topic.

 In this skills view you have the following:

 - Percentage mastery performance for the whole topic for each student - at the left of each row